TheVish04/CAPrep/README.md

    - Check MongoDB service status
    - Confirm network access to database server

-5. **Build Errors**
-   - Clear node_modules and reinstall dependencies
-   - Check for version conflicts in package.json
-   - Update Node.js to compatible version

-## Future Roadmap
-- Mobile application with React Native
-- Offline study mode
-- AI-powered study recommendations
-- Live tutoring integration
-- Social study groups
-- Gamification elements
-- Advanced analytics dashboard
-- Multi-language support
-- Certification programs
-- Integration with learning management systems

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.

 ## Contact
-For support or inquiries, please contact support@caexamplatform.com
+For support or inquiries, please reach out to the development team.